 There are several reasons why certain ceramic pieces heat up in the microwave.
 The three most common are:

-Porosity: Porous ceramics have a rough texture and are generally lighter compared to other types of ceramics.
-They are also not glazed, so they don’t have that smooth and shiny look like most store-bought ceramics.
+Porosity: Porous ceramics such as earthenware have a rough texture and are generally lighter compared to other types of ceramics.
+This type of pottery isn’t microwave safe without any glaze.

 Embroidery and Decorations: Ceramic pieces with embroidery or painted decorations should not be placed in the microwave.
 The heat will have a negative effect on the pigments, so the colors will look start to look faded after using the microwave.